Dr. Kevin Ford

 J. Kevin Ford (B.S.
 Choral and Instrumental Music Education – University of Tennessee Chattanooga, M.M.E. and Ph.D.
 Choral Conducting and Music Education – Florida State University) is the U.C.
 Foundation Professor and Director of Choral Activities at The University of Tennessee at Chattanooga where he conducts the Chamber Singers, Chattanooga Singers and Master Chorale and teaches undergraduate and graduate conducting and choral literature.
 University choruses under his direction have performed at a national NAfME conferences, state conferences of the Tennessee Music Educators Association and the American Choral Directors Association and have regularly toured domestically and internationally.
+With the Chamber Singers, he recorded the complete choral works of Roland M. Carter that is availiable commercially.
+Music from volume one has been featured nationally on "With Heart and Voice," a nationally syndicated radio program.
+The second and final volume was completed spring of 2016 and will be available soon.

 While at FSU he studied conducting with Rodney Eichenberger serving as his assistant conductor for two years.
 He also studied conducting with Dr. André Thomas and wind band conducting with Dr. James Croft and continued his conducting training through workshops with Robert Shaw, Roger Wagner, Dale Warland, Frederic Fennel, and Arnold Gabriel.